Utsuro-bune: Ufological

-In Japanese culture red hair was connected to demons and European foreigners (red-haired barbarians).
+In Japanese culture red hair was connected to demons [Japanese: yokai], such as the oni Shuten-dōji, the akagami, the illusion of a young and beautiful red-haired woman who lures humans to their deaths, and the shojo, female youkai who have long red hair and live near the ocean.

+To the Japanese people European foreigners, were known as red-haired barbarians.
 The woman's hair being described as red therefore further signifies her "otherness".

-In 1803 when this incident is said to have taken place the Dutch were the only European foreigners allowed to enter Japan (in a limited capacity) which meant that Dutch men were allowed to exist on Dejima island, a man-made island which wasn't legally classed as part of Japan for trading purposes with the Dutch.
+In 1803, when this incident is said to have taken place, the Dutch were the only European foreigners allowed to enter Japan (in a limited capacity), which meant that Dutch men were allowed to exist on Dejima island, a man-made island which wasn't legally classed as part of Japan for trading purposes with the Dutch.
 Tanaka nevertheless speculates that the Utsuro-bune might have been a shipwreck of a European vessel and the mysterious woman was a passenger. and that it became tied in with earlier Utsuro-bune legends.

 In Hokota city, Ibaraki prefecture a playground was built based on the illustration of the Utsuro-bune.

 Exhibitions

 In 2017, Mori Art Museum held an exhibition called “The Universe and Art” where visitor could view an Utsuro-bune historical document.
 (Manjudō, the strange boat drifted ashore on fief of Lord Ogasawara.)
 The venue also had Swiss manufacturer Sigg to create gift items for them, one of the items being a donburi rice bowl in the shape of the Utsuro-Bune and when you remove the lid you find the figure of the mysterious woman inside.

 In 2023, an exhibition about the Utsuro-bune called “Fushigi Yuugi Utsuro-bune” (Mysterious world of the Utsuro-bune) was showcased in Mito, Ibaraki Prefecture at the Joyo City History and Folklore Museum.
 Visitors were able to view historical documents as well as depictions of the Utsuro-bune created by ceramic artists.